obogz/ReaperScripts/README.md

 # ReaperTonMidiRoll
 Ableton like midi editor step input actions for Reaper

-If you think this is worth a beer or two :D https://paypal.me/obogz
+If you think this is worth a beer :D https://paypal.me/obogz

 DEMO Video here: